(Updated April 2016)

 Tepco has a website giving updates on decommissioning work and environmental monitoring.

 Storage ponds: First, debris has been removed from the upper parts of the reactor buildings using large cranes and heavy machinery.
 Covers will be built as required, and overhead cranes and fuel handling machines necessary to remove the spent fuel assemblies will be reinstalled, as already at unit 4.
-That for unit 3 is likely to be fitted from 2015.
+That for unit 3 is likely to be fitted from 2016.
 Casks to transfer the removed fuel to the central spent fuel facility have been designed and manufactured using existing cask technology.
-For unit 4, each cask held 22 fuel assemblies.

 In July 2012 two unused fuel assemblies were removed from unit 4 pond, and were found to be in good shape, with no deformation or corrosion.
 Tepco started removal of both fresh and used fuel from the pond in November 2013, 22 assemblies at a time in each cask, with 1331 used and 202 new ones to be moved.
 This was uneventful, and the task continued through 2014.
 By 22 December 2014, all 1331 used as well as all 202 new fuel assemblies had been moved in 71 cask shuttles without incident, with weekly updates having been published.
 All of the radioactive used fuel was removed by early November, eliminating a significant radiological hazard on the site.
 The used fuel went to the central storage pond, from which older assemblies were transferred to dry cask storage – 1004 moved since the accident by mid 2014 to make way for new inputs from unit 4.
 The fresh fuel assemblies are stored in the pool of the undamaged unit 6.

 The four reactors will be completely demolished in 30-40 years – much the same timeframe as for any nuclear plant.
-As noted above units 5-6 are to be decommissioned in 2014 and will be used for training.
+As noted above units 5-6 were decommissioned in 2014 and will be used for training.

 Earlier, consortia led by both Hitachi-GE and Toshiba submitted proposals to Tepco for decommissioning units 1-4.
 This would generally involve removing the fuel and then sealing them for a further decade or two while the activation products in the steel of the reactor pressure vessels decay.
 They can then be demolished.
 As noted above, removal of the very degraded fuel will be a long process in units 1-3, but will draw on experience at Three Mile Island in USA.
 In January 2012 it was reported that an industry consortium (Hitachi GE Nuclear Energy, Mitsubishi Heavy Industries and Toshiba) would determine how to locate fuel debris inside units 1-3 and how to fill the pressure vessels with water.